Traditional or healthy: the vending machine business owners’ dilemma

 There’s always a certain level of risk when changing your business model.
 The risks are even higher if you blindly decide to follow a certain direction, just because you’ve heard a fancy buzzword or you count on what other fellow vending machine business owners told you, and especially if you haven’t done your homework by crunching the numbers.

 Once you’ve decided to give your vending machines a healthy touch, you shouldn’t just substitute your products all at once.
-Instead, you can simply add one or two new healthy offers to your product mix at the locations from where you have the greatest insights in your customers’ tastes and preferences.
+Instead, you can simply add one or two new healthy offers to your product mix at the locations from where you have the greatest insights into your customers’ tastes and preferences.
 How can you possibly understand whether it will be a good move to change your product mix?

 When it comes to business decisions, it is all about data and statistics, not feelings!
 Every savvy vending machine operator knows that your vending management software (VMS) is your best friend in such a situation, allowing you to see consumer behavior and buying patterns, on one side, and pinpoint the products that bring in maximum revenue and especially on how your new healthy products are performing vs your traditional offerings, on the other.
 Once you’ve added a couple of healthy snacks to your mix, in less than two weeks’ time you will have gathered solid data to base your decisions on.
 If the numbers look promising, continue to gradually replace your old school snacks and sugary soda drinks with new healthy snacks.
 With exciting new products being introduced every week you will keep your customers nicely surprised and satisfied.
 The new product mix will work for some locations, certainly not for all.
 Remember, you should follow one key rule – your product offering should be diverse and the healthy vending snacks may be exactly what your vending machine product mix was missing!
 It is even better if you have local products too as such kind of niche products can be a good source for an additional margin.